Skip to Main Content

 Which ones are supported by SMC?

 Zotero: Easy to use, free, open-source program available for Firefox, Chrome, and Safari browsers.
 Works well with websites and databases.
-You can download a plugin to use your library in Word.
+You can download a plugin to use your library in Microsoft Word and Google Docs.
 Cloud version syncs to desktop version.
 Additional file storage available for purchase (300 MG for free).
+Has basic annotation tools and library-sharing with collaborators.
 Quick Start Guide is available.

 Mendeley: Social networking options combined with a citation manager.
 Share papers with other researchers and organizes your citations in a desktop or web-based program.
 Can import citations from library databases, and import papers to your library that were placed in Mendeley by other researchers.
 Provides tools to mark-up PDF files.